Chart Color Schemes

 Population growth drivers in Fulham are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-As of November 2025, the estimated population of the Fulham (SA) statistical area (Lv2) is around 3,129.
-This reflects an increase of 209 people since the 2021 Census, which reported a population of 2,920.
-The change was inferred from AreaSearch's estimate of 3,124 residents following examination of ABS' latest ERP data release in June 2024 and validation of 14 new addresses since the Census date.
-This results in a population density ratio of approximately 2,370 persons per square kilometer, placing Fulham (SA) in the upper quartile relative to other areas assessed by AreaSearch.
-Over the past decade, ending in June 2024, Fulham (SA) has demonstrated consistent growth patterns with an average annual growth rate of 1.5%, outperforming its SA3 area.
-This growth was primarily driven by overseas migration, contributing approximately 65% of overall population gains during recent periods.
+As of February 2026, AreaSearch estimates the population of the suburb of Fulham (SA) to be around 3,131 people.
+This figure reflects a growth of 211 individuals since the 2021 Census, which reported a population of 2,920 people.
+The latest estimate is inferred from the resident population of 3,124 as calculated by AreaSearch following examination of the ABS's latest ERP data release in June 2024, along with an additional 15 validated new addresses since the Census date.
+This level of population results in a density ratio of 2,372 persons per square kilometer, placing Fulham in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Fulham has demonstrated resilient growth patterns with a compound annual growth rate of 1.5%, outpacing the SA3 area.
+Population growth for the suburb was primarily driven by overseas migration, contributing approximately 65.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 using a base year of 2022.
-For areas not covered by this data and years post-2032, AreaSearch uses the SA State Government's Regional/LGA projections by age category, released in 2023 based on 2021 data, with adjustments made employing a method of weighted aggregation from LGA to SA2 levels.
-Based on aggregated SA2-level projections, the Fulham (SA) area is expected to experience above median population growth compared to other statistical areas analysed by AreaSearch.
-By 2041, the population is projected to increase by 511 persons, reflecting a total increase of approximately 16.2% over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Moving forward, demographic trends project an above median population growth for statistical areas analysed by AreaSearch.
+The suburb is expected to grow by 511 persons to the year 2041 based on aggregated SA2-level projections, reflecting an increase of 16.1% in total over the 17 years.

 Frequently Asked Questions - Population